jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

 }
 ```

-Record assembly can also be completed with just a subset of columns.
-This is a useful feature which closely matches
+Record assembly also works with just a subset of columns.
+This is a useful feature which closely matches real-world
-real-world usage.
+usage.
 Most queries only include a small set of columns relevant to the query.
-So there is no good reason
+There is no good reason to materialize
-to materialize the complete nested data structure when only a part of it is required to compute the query results.
+the a complete _UserProfile_ if the query requires only parts of it.

-For instance if the query columns are _uid_ and _preferences.notifications_ record assembly will skip the other
+If the columns specified in the query are _uid_ and _preferences.notifications_ then record assembly has to read
-columns and only use two specified column values to reconstruct a partial projection of the _UserProfile_ object
+only these columns.
+It can skip the remaining columns which are not relevant to the query.
+The reassembled
-which after reconstruction looks like this:
+_UserProfile_ object preserves its original structure but only contains these fields:

 ```json
 {